Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Where to Fish In Wyoming

-Your best trout fishing choice is going to be in the trout streams of Carbon County in the South Central part of Wyoming.
+Your best trout fishing choice will be in the trout streams of Carbon County in the South Central part of Wyoming.
 The pristine waters and awesome mountain views are full of natural beauty.

 Fishing at North Platte River

 The North Platte has some of the best fly fishing in the world.
-There is a section between the Pathfinder Reservoir and the Kortes Reservoir that’s known as the Miracle Mile.
-This stretch of water is a tailwater so it’s a natural place for massive trout to live.
+There is a special section between the Pathfinder Reservoir and the Kortes Reservoir known as the Miracle Mile.
+This stretch of water is a tailwater, so it’s a natural place for larger trout to live.
 You’ll find a nice population of large rainbow trout and brown Trout throughout this famous section of the river.

-Tip: A tailwater is where the river or creek flows out of a lake/reservoir that has been created by a dam.
+Tip: A tailwater is where the river or creek flows out of a lake/reservoir that a dam has created.

 Fishing at Flaming Gorge Reservoir

 The Flaming Gorge Reservoir is located in Southwestern Wyoming.
 It’s right in the midst of the Green River, a world-famous trout fishing river.
-In this reservoir, you’ll find Rainbow Trout, Lake Trout, and Brown Trout.
+You’ll find Rainbow Trout, Lake Trout, and Brown Trout in this reservoir.
 These fish are massive!

-Take your spin rod and get near the bottom of this water and see if you can pull out a massive lake trout.
+Take your spinning rod and, get near the bottom of this water, and see if you can pull out a specimen lake trout.
 Dropper rigs and spinnerbaits will work great for the trout in this river!
 Don’t forget your Mepps and Panther Martin.
-Sit along the shore of this reservoir, enjoy the view and catch a ton of fish.
+Sit along the shore of this reservoir, enjoy the view, and catch a ton of fish.

 The Flaming Gorge Reservoir has quite a few places to stay, but I strongly urge you to check out the Flaming Gorge Resort for an awesome guided trout fishing experience.